EdoTXp/Books_Catalog/README.md

 - **Kotlin Flow:** For reactive and asynchronous data stream management.
 - **Hilt:** For robust dependency injection.

-This application is **currently a work in progress**.
 I am dedicated to continuously learning, applying new techniques, and iteratively improving its structure, features, and overall code quality.